liesnikov/extensible-elaborator/paper/main.md

 From a birds-eye view, the architecture looks as depicted in Figure \ref{architecture-figure}.
-What we would like to stress here is the separation of plugins/unification into independent pieces and a clear boundary between solver dispatcher and the rest of the system.
+Its main characteristics are the separation of plugins/unification into independent pieces and a clear boundary between solver dispatcher and the rest of the system.

-Now let us walk through the diagram.
+Let us walk through each part of the architecture in more detail.
-The type-checking begins by initializing the state and doing the syntax traversal.
+The type-checking begins by initializing the state and traversing the syntax.
 The traversal raises the constraints, and for the moment, the constraints are simply stored.
 As soon as we finish the traversal of a block (one declaration in our case), the solver dispatcher is called.
-It goes over the set of constraints, and for each active constraint calls different plugins for them to try to solve it.
+It traverses the set of constraints, and tries to solve each active constraint by making calls to different plugins.
 Each plugin, whether user-supplied (`Plugin A`) or provided by us (`unification`) consists of a handler and a solver.
 The handler determines if the plugin can potentially solve a constraint, if so, the dispatcher runs the corresponding solver.